 Providence St. Luke’s Physiatry & Neuromuscular Center

 When a debilitating injury, illness or condition causes you to lose mobility, physiatry and neuromuscular programs at the Providence St. Luke’s Physiatry & Neuromuscular Center help restore your function.
-We create a plan just for you, whether you are living with chronic musculoskeletal issues or an acute problem like a sudden sports injury.

 Our team uses non-surgical treatments and comprehensive rehabilitation strategies to help you heal.
 We offer options to help you live well while managing your specific condition.

 Our providers have specialties in brain injury, neuromuscular medicine and electrodiagnostics.
 As board-certified neuromuscular, physical medicine and rehabilitation physicians, this care team provides patients with access to outpatient rehabilitation services.

 When you come to St. Luke’s, you’ll meet with our neuromuscular specialists, as well as physical medicine and rehabilitation doctors who specialize in muscle and bone issues that affect how your body moves.

 If needed, your care team may perform electrodiagnostic testing to better understand how your muscles are working.
 We use different types of electrodiagnostic tests, including:

 - Electromyogram: measures muscle function in those with muscle weakness